robzed/ukmarsey/README.md

 There are three subsystems running all the time currently: battery reading, function switch reading and update sensors control.
 This shoudl be changed so these subsystems are optional.

+NOTE: The battery reading, function switch reading and update sensors control use analogue-to-digital converter (ADC).
+The Arduino Nano has one 10-bit analogue-to-digital converter (ADC).
+Therefore, it is not practical to use the ADC from the converter and from the interrupts.
+You therefore either need to turn off the interrupt usage, or avoid using the ADC directly from the command line interpreter (CLI).